dart-lang/site-www/src/install/mac.md

 {% endcomment %}

-## Installation locations
+## SDK installation location {#installation-locations}

-Many tools, such as editors, ask you to specify the Dart SDK installation directory and the location of Dartium.
+Many tools, such as editors, ask you to specify the Dart SDK installation directory.
-Homebrew uses the following locations, where you replace `HOMEBREW_INSTALL` with the the homebrew installation directory
+Homebrew uses the following location, where you replace `HOMEBREW_INSTALL` with the the homebrew installation directory
 (which you can get using `brew --prefix`):

-* SDK directory: `HOMEBREW_INSTALL/opt/dart/libexec`
+`HOMEBREW_INSTALL/opt/dart/libexec`
-* Dartium: `HOMEBREW_INSTALL/opt/dart/Chromium.app`

 ### Specifying a custom installation location {#homebrew-custom-location}